nathansegers/01_FastAPI/Readme.md

     return {"message": "Hello World"}
 ```

 Make sure you are inside your `api > app` folder, then execute `python3 -m uvicorn main:app --reload`.
-This will launch uvicorn, and make sure it auto-reloads on any change you make.
+This will launch uvicorn, and makes sure it auto-reloads on any change you make.
 If you are working with Visual Studio Code, you will get a message that there is a port running, and you can open this in the browser.
 VSCode also port-forwards any ports running in a VM.

 Visit your application on `127.0.0.1:8000`.
 You will get a default `{"message":"Hello World"}` if everything goes well.